 33:34: Ayat & Hikmah

-One of the most cited verses to claim that Hikmah is something separate from the scripture itself, can be found in the passage regarding a commandment that God gives to the prophet’s wives, where it mentions both ayat (verses) of God as well as Hikma (wisdom).
+One of the most cited verses to claim that Hikmah is something separate from the scripture itself can be found in the passage regarding a commandment that God gives to the prophet’s wives, where it mentions both ayat (verses) of God as well as Hikmah (wisdom).

 [33:34] Remember what is being recited in your homes of GOD’s verses and the wisdom.
 GOD is Sublime, Cognizant.